HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/chapter_07/Eigenvalues_and_Eigenvectors_of_a_Matrix.md

 AY=(P^{-1}B P) P^{-1} X=P^{-1}B (P P^{-1}) X=P^{-1}BI X=P^{-1} BX=P^{-1} \lambda X=\lambda Y.
 \end{align*}

-It is possible to use elementary matrices to simplify a matrix before searching for its eigenvalues and eigenvectors.
+We can use elementary matrices to facilitate finding eigenvalues and eigenvectors of a matrix.
 This is illustrated in the following example.

 <font color='Blue'><b>Example</b></font>:
 Find the eigenvalues for the matrix